NERSC/SC25-quantum-tutorial/README.md

-# SC25-quantum-tutorial
+# SC25 Quantum Tutorial

-Repository contains all the tutorial materials for the SC25 workshop [Accelerated Quantum Supercomputing in Action: A Hands-on Tutorial on Scalable Hybrid Algorithms and Quantum Error Correction](https://sc25.conference-program.com/presentation/?id=tut162&sess=sess272), a collaboration with NERSC, NVIDIA, and Infleqtion.
+Repository contains all the tutorial materials for the SC25 tutorial: [**Accelerated Quantum Supercomputing in Action: A Hands-on Tutorial on Scalable Hybrid Workflows**](https://sc25.conference-program.com/presentation/?id=tut162&sess=sess272).

+This tutorial is a collaboration between [NVIDIA](https://www.nvidia.com/), [NERSC](https://www.nersc.gov/), and [Infleqtion](https://www.infleqtion.com/).

 ## Description

 Accelerated quantum supercomputing (AQSC) tightly integrates quantum computing with classical accelerated supercomputing via low-latency interconnects.
 This is crucial for hybrid quantum-classical workflows, enabling scalable quantum algorithms, real-time quantum error correction (QEC), and fast feedback control.

-In this tutorial, participants will gain hands-on experience by building hybrid applications using the Python API of CUDA-Q, NVIDIA’s open-source development platform that unifies QPU, CPU, and GPU compute.
+In this tutorial, participants will gain hands-on experience by building hybrid applications using the Python API of `CUDA-Q`, NVIDIA’s open-source development platform that unifies QPU, CPU, and GPU compute.
 The primary focus is on scalable hybrid algorithms like the generative quantum eigensolver (GQE), emphasizing AI integration and parallelization.

 Live demonstrations on NERSC’s Perlmutter supercomputer and Infleqtion’s Sqale neutral-atom QPU will showcase the value of GPU-accelerated quantum applications and QEC.
-Practical examples in CUDA-Q will include GPU-accelerated decoders on Perlmutter and the demonstration of logical qubits using VQE for a material science application.
+Practical examples in `CUDA-Q` will include GPU-accelerated decoders on Perlmutter and the demonstration of logical qubits using VQE for a material science application.

 For advanced participants, notebooks will also cover algorithms such as contextual machine learning (CML), QAOA-GPT, and Auxiliary Field Quantum Monte-Carlo (AFMQC).

 Participants will leave with practical skills in building hybrid quantum-classical applications, an understanding of performance-critical AQSC components, and familiarity with emerging techniques in scalable quantum algorithm design and QEC.